FLAME: Federated Learning Across Multi-device Environments: Evaluation

 \textbf{\system{} lowers the variance in $F_1$ score across devices of the same user.} As shown in Figure \ref{fig:fedavg_user_variations}, FL models often do not generalize well to different devices, and may result in uneven accuracies across devices of the same user.
 Figure~\ref{fig:variance} shows the variance in the macro $F_1$ score of personalized and global models across devices of the same user.
 We first compute the variance in macro $F_1$ across all devices of each user.
 The average of these variances over all users is reported in Figure~\ref{fig:variance}.
 We observe that both device and global models trained with \system{} lower the across-device variance, compared to Ditto and FedAvg, thereby leading to more equitable performance across devices.

 \parjump{}

 \textbf{Convergence time of \system{}.} Table~\ref{tab:perf_summary} shows the convergence time speedup for \system{}.
 As the two baselines do not achieve the same accuracy as \system{}, we use the final accuracy of the least accurate baseline (FedAvg) to measure the convergence speedup.
 In other words, we measure the time taken by \system{} and Ditto to achieve the same accuracy as FedAvg.
-Our results show that \system{} achieves a slight speedup in global model accuracy over the baselines for RealWorld and PAMAP2, while it sees a 2.02$\times$ speedup for Opportunity.
-The speedups for the device models are higher as they converge faster due to personalization.
+Our results show that \system{} achieves speedups for the device models as they converge faster due to personalization with 2.06$\times$, 1.80$\times$, and 1.58$\times$ speedups, respectively for RealWorld, Opportunity, and PAMAP2 datasets. \system{}'s global model shows slight speedups with Opportunity and PAMAP2 datasets with 1.49$\times$ and 1.05$\times$ speedups respectively, but it does not reach the FedAvg accuracy with the RealWorld dataset in 100 rounds.
+We attribute this to the slower energy depletion in FedAvg as it involves no personalization.